 The biblical system of tithing has been a point of controversy among Christians for centuries.
 Was the law of tithing changed for Christ's church?

 God has set in place a wonderful system to pay for the promulgation of His truth.
-John Reid discusses tithing in general, the different tithes and what income is titheable, and answers several common questions on the subject.
+Here are answers several common questions on the subject.

 Many churches understand tithing but do not believe that God commands them for today.
 However, tithing has always been God's way of financing His work on earth.

 The subject of tithing is bound to spawn arguments in this time, but the biblical teaching about it is very simple: The tithe is God's and still in force!

 The doctrine of tithing often raises specific questions regarding how many there are, who they go to and whether they are strictly on agriculture.